digital-asset/daml/docs/source/tools/trigger-service/index.rst

       }
     }

-The trigger service can also be started using command line arguments as shown below.
+The Trigger Service can also be started using command line arguments as shown below.
 The command ``daml trigger-service --help`` lists all available parameters.

-.. note:: Using the configuration format shown above is the recommended way to configure trigger service, running with command line arguments is now deprecated.
+.. note:: Using the configuration format shown above is the recommended way to configure Trigger Service, running with command line arguments is now deprecated.

 .. code-block:: bash